Alfresco/docs-activiti-enterprise/docs/modeling/connectors/README.md

 ```

 ### Connector images
 Connectors are deployed as separate Docker images with an application.
-The communication between the connector and the runtime bundle uses the [message broker](../../architecture/application.md#rabbit-mq), by default Rabbit MQ.
+The communication between the connector and the application runtime bundle uses the [message broker](../../architecture/application.md#rabbit-mq), by default Rabbit MQ.

 The images for the out of the box connectors supplied with Activiti Enterprise are pulled from [Quay.io](https://quay.io).
 Custom connectors can be hosted on another Docker registry as long as a secret is created in the Activiti Enterprise infrastructure namespace.
 Alternatively custom images can be hosted on a publicly hosted container repository such as [Docker Hub](https://hub.docker.com/).